-If your doctor tells you to stop taking Paxtine, or your tablets have passed their expiry date,
+If your doctor tells you to stop taking this medicine, or the expiry date has passed,

-ask your pharmacist what to do with any that are left over.
+ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-Paxtine is a convex, white film coated tablet marked "P|2" on one side and "G" on the other.
+PAXTINE is a convex, white film coated tablet marked "P|2" on one side and "G" on

 Each pack contains 30 tablets.